 I began to struggle with the professionalism of the job I’d been trained for.
 And my urban lifestyle just wasn’t cutting it anymore.

 About once a week, I’d leave the 4-plex behind and drive out to visit the farm of a caring couple.
-They gave me permission to “free range” their farm.
+They gave me permission to “free range” their place.
 And I did, with great pleasure!

 Sometimes, I’d take a wild, bareback ride on the stallion.
 Other times, I’d just sit in the hay loft, soaking in the smells and sight of the barn.
 Even the barn cats-not my favorite creatures-offered refreshment.